A day in the life of a game designer

 Here’s what one day may look like for me:

-9:00 AM: Check emails, follow-up with publishers and co-designers on current projects
+8:30 AM (or earlier): Check emails, follow up with publishers and co-designers on current projects

 Every day really is different

 It was difficult for me to outline a typical day because no day really is typical.
-When you are a game designer, no two days are exactly alike.
+When you are a game designer (and especially when you’re also a publisher, developer, etc. as well), no two days are exactly alike.

 Depending on what current projects I’m working on, I could be spending a whole day doing any one of the following: